aodin/aspect/README.md

 }
 ```

-And simplier queries into more concise return types:
+Simple queries can be returned into more concise types:

 ```go
 s := aspect.Select(Users.C["id"]).OrderBy(Users.C["id"])